tristannee/Garbage-Collector/README.md

 Next is the sweep phase.
 Three helper functions were created for this phase.
 They are *sweep_values(), sweep_lambdas(),* and *sweep_environments()*.
 These functions unmark objects if they are marked for the next garbage collection.
 If objects are unmarked, they are deleted.

+See *examples.scm* for instructions on testing the garbage collector.